lumina-desktop/lumina-docs/lumina.rst

    :scale: 50%

-The start menu provides quick access for user interaction with the system.
+* **Start menu:** provides quick access for user interaction with the system.
 The top frame indicates which user is logged in.
 If the system has a battery, you can hover over the battery icon (not pictured) to display the current status of the battery and the estimated time remaining if that battery is discharging.

-The favorites element is the largest section of the menu.
+* **Favorites:** this element is the largest section of the menu.
 Click an entry to launch that application.
 Right-click an entry to "Remove from Favorites" or to "Add to Quicklaunch".
 In Lumina, "Favorites" appear in this section of the start menu and "QuickLaunch" adds a button for the application to the panel that is next to the start menu button.

-The remainder of the start menu contains the following:

 * **Browse Files:** used to browse for files and directories using the :ref:`Insight File Manager`.
 One of the actions available in this file manager is the ability to add a file or directory to the list of Favorites.
 Simply select the file or directory and click the star icon in Insight.